delta-io/delta/PROTOCOL.md

 ##### Note for non-change data readers

 In a table with Change Data Feed enabled, the data Parquet files referenced by `add` and `remove` actions are allowed to contain an extra column `_change_type`.
-This column is not present in the table's schema and will consistently have a `null` value.
+This column is not present in the table's schema.
+The column will either be null or have the same value for all rows of each data Parquet file.
 When accessing these files, readers should disregard this column and only process columns defined within the table's schema.

 ### Transaction Identifiers
 Incremental processing systems (e.g., streaming systems) that track progress using their own application-specific versions need to record what progress has been made, in order to avoid duplicating data in the face of failures and retries during a write.